Never Hire a Handyman for AC Work in South Florida — Here’s Why

 Professional HVAC technicians use manufacturer-approved coil cleaners that are pH-balanced specifically for the metals in your AC system.
 The difference between the right cleaner and the wrong one is the difference between a system that lasts 15 years and one that dies in 3 months.
 This is one of the many AC maintenance mistakes South Florida homeowners make when they try to cut corners.

 Here is something most homeowners in Broward County do not know yet: the refrigerant in newer AC systems has changed.
-Starting in 2025, new air conditioners use R-454B instead of R-410A.
-Unlike the old refrigerant, R-454B is classified as mildly flammable (A2L).
+Under the EPA AIM Act, R-410A production ended January 1, 2025 — manufacturers can no longer build new systems with it.
+Every new AC shipped in 2026 uses R-454B (or R-32).
+Unlike the old R-410A, which was A1 (inert, non-flammable), R-454B is classified as A2L — mildly flammable.
+This is a completely different safety category.

-Even with the older R-410A, refrigerant leaks are dangerous.
+Even with the older R-410A still in service on millions of South Florida homes, refrigerant leaks are dangerous.
 Freon displaces oxygen.
 In an enclosed space — like your indoor air handler closet or a small utility room — a significant refrigerant leak can create an oxygen-depleted environment.
 This is a suffocation hazard, particularly dangerous for children and elderly family members who may not recognize the symptoms until it is too late.

-Only licensed, EPA-certified technicians should handle refrigerant in any form.
+Only licensed, EPA-certified technicians with current A2L endorsement should handle refrigerant in any form.
 This is not a recommendation.
 It is federal law under Section 608 of the Clean Air Act.

 Protect Your AC with Licensed Maintenance